 • Light Corn Syrup or Agave Nectar – to make it sticky and shiny. (optional)

 • Extract – for flavor.
-Add vanilla extract, almond extract, peppermint extract, or orange extract for a hint of flavor to your icing. (optional)
+Add vanilla extract, almond extract, peppermint extract, or orange extract to your icing for a hint of flavor. (optional)

 • Food Coloring – to make your icing different colors.
 Be sure to look for vegan food coloring.
 Gel colors work great for deep colors.

-• Flour Sifter or Wire Mesh Strainer – to sift the clumps out of the powdered sugar.
+• Flour Sifter or Wire Mesh Strainer – to sift out clumps from powdered sugar.

-• Pipping Bags or Ziploc Bags – to pipe the icing onto your cookies. (aka pastry bag)
+• Piping Bags or Ziploc Bags – to pipe the icing onto your cookies. (aka pastry bag)

 • Small Bowls – to mix separate colors.

-• Scribe Needle – for getting air bubbles out of the icing and decorating with precision and intricate details.
+• Scribe Needle – for removing air bubbles from icing and decorating with precision and intricate details.

 Christmas cookies decorated with vegan royal icing.